Top 8 tools for curating content on social media

 2. Producing content consistently (cited by 50%)

-Finding Content
+Finding content

 Feedly

-Oktopost’s integration with feedly allows you to curate content from these publications and share it with your social audience within seconds.
+Oktopost’s integration with Feedly allows you to curate content from these publications and share it with your social audience within seconds.

 Trendspottr

-Making the content you share relevant to your audience’s current interests and challenges requires you to stay up to date on the latest trends and topics in your industry.
+Making the content you share relevant to your audience’s current interests and challenges requires staying up to date on the latest trends and topics in your industry.
 Trendspottr is a platform that allows you to analyze your social networks and other news feeds for new and emerging trends.
 This helps you gain the reputation as a brand that is always on the cutting edge of new stories and developments.

-Social Media (Twitter Lists, Reddit and Digg)
+Social media (Twitter Lists, Reddit, and Digg)

 [Tweet “79% of marketers use social media to find content for their curation strategy”]

-Google Alerts
+Google alerts

-Sharing Content
+Sharing content

 Startafire